patsymo/git-case-study-PM/README.md

-# Exam: Case Study Using Git with Templates and Markdown Styling
+# Case Study: Git with Templates and Markdown Styling

-> A case study exercise using Git with templates and Markdown styling.
+This exercise helps you understand Git commands and how to work with branches, commit changes, and resolve merge conflicts.

 ## Getting Started